MarcoNITE/MarcoEngine/README.md

 # ⚠️ Notes

-- Working only on Linux ;
+- Working only on Linux;
 - Python 3.10 or newer requied.

 # ↓ Installation